stgllr/nervos-gitcoin/README.md

 Gitcoin: 9) Initiate Withdrawal Process From The Layer 2 Back To Layer 1

-10) Complete Withdrawal Process By Unlocking The Funds
+Gitcoin: 10) Complete Withdrawal Process By Unlocking The Funds